+I am doing my PhD in cognitive science at the Département d’études cognitives of the Ecole normale supérieure (ENS-PSL).
 I am working within the Evolution and Social Cognition Group and the Computational Cultural Sciences Group at the Institut Jean Nicod, under the supervision of Nicolas Baumard.

 Why are humans fascinated by fictions, such as novels, TV series, movies, and why do they differ in their tastes?

 What drives the evolution of other entertainment devices, such as sport rules, music,

 What is the evolutionary origin of curiosity, and what explains the variability of curiosity across individuals?

 I use insights from both the natural sciences (behavioral ecology, evolutionary psychology, cognitive neuroscience) and the humanities (literary theory, literary history, cultural studies), and both computational and experimental methods, to explain the psychological foundations and the cultural evolution of fictions.